 Pennsylvania Follows Modified Comparative Negligence

 The amount a party can recover in a civil suit depends on what type of negligence system the state follows.
 Throughout the country, there are four established systems used to assess damage awards: pure contributory negligence, pure comparative negligence, modified comparative negligence – 51 percent bar rule, and modified comparative negligence – 50 percent bar rule.
-Understanding which system each state follows and how it applies to recovering damages is a complex legal matter that the Law Offices of Michael T. van der Veen are adept at handling.
+Understanding which system each state follows and how it applies to recovering damages is a complex legal matter that van der Veen, O’Neill, Hartshorn, and Levin are adept at handling.
 Our experienced Philadelphia personal injury lawyers will make sure you receive proper damages for your injuries.